-One of the priorities of Milton Keynes Hospital Charity (MKHC) is to improve the experience our patients receive whilst spending time at Milton Keynes University Hospital (MKUH).
+One of the priorities as a charity is to enhance the experience our patients receive whilst spending time at Milton Keynes University Hospital (MKUH).
 Thanks to charitable donations we have been able to make this happen by supporting the special role of Pastoral Support Worker.

 Anne-Marie (pictured above) is the Pastoral Support Worker, based within the MKUH chaplaincy team.
 Since starting in July 2021 she has provide care and support for more than 300 patients, their families and MKUH staff.